HarvardPL/formulog/docs/lang_ref/lang_basics.md

   respectively.
 The string should either be a decimal integer preceded optionally by `-` or `+`, or a hexadecimal integer preceded by `0x`.
-The operations return `none` if the string is not in the proper format or represents an integer too large to fit in 32/64 bits.
+The operations return `none` if the string is not in the proper format or represents an integer of too great magnitude to fit in 32/64 bits.

 Standard arithmetic notation can be used for signed `i32` operations.
 For example, `38 + 12 / 3` is shorthand for `i32_add(38, i32_sdiv(12, 3))`.